 The world of coffee is as vast as the globe itself, with every region adding its unique touch, color, and flavor to this universal drink.
 When beans from various corners of the earth come together, they craft a harmonious blend of cultures, climates, and characters.

-Other notable regions: The tapestry of global coffee is intricate and vast.
+Other notable regions: Besides Costa Rica's and Colombian coffee beans, the tapestry of global coffee is intricate and vast.
 From the spicy and full-bodied beans of Indonesia to the fruity and wine-like profiles of certain African regions, every area brings a flavor story to the table.
 Ethiopian beans often dazzle with their floral and wine-like characteristics, while beans from Vietnam lean towards a darker, robust profile with a hint of chocolate.

 7-Eleven: A Global Coffee Expedition